kjpgit/webgpu-fireworks/version_2/README.md

 ## WTF

-Atomics can only be i32/u32, but javascript can't output those (for debugging) .slice() needs args?
+* Atomics can only be i32/u32, but javascript can't output those (for debugging)

+* .slice() needs args?

+* wtf is createBindGroupLayout for?
+I have to specify things thrice?
+  (shader/bind/bindlayout)